hopeful89/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model.
+A representation of the document that stores the webpage.

 2. What is an event?

+An event could be many things such as click, scroll, resize, etc

 3. What is an event listener?

+an event listener is used to add capability to an element.
+Such as if you click on xyz now we will update this content

 4. Why would we convert a NodeList into an Array?

+If you needed to modify the data in an easier way than .forEach.
+Such as map, filter, and reduce.

 5. What is a component?

+A component gives us reusable/dynamic stand-alone code.
+Allows us to functionally update our websites with ever changing data from a server or update from our own databases.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account